Thrishank123/Leetcode/README.md

 If you have any better solutions or find a mistake, feel free to contribute!

 ## Contact
-For any queries, you can reach me at [Your Email].
+For any queries, you can reach me at thrishankkarri8@gmail.com.

-## License
-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.